Phishing for small fish: Why SMEs need cyber insurance

 The most common cyber crimes affecting small and medium-sized businesses are phishing emails (49%), spear phishing emails (37%), and malware attacks (29%).
 Other threats include ransomware (where data is seized and encrypted for ransom), hack attacks (where hackers access the company network), and Denial of Service (DOS) attacks which push a huge amount of data to a company’s website to make it crash.

-Phishing emails send you to a website that looks legitimate, and ask you to update your account details.
+Phishing emails send you to a website that looks legitimate and asks you to update your account details.
 The fraudsters can then easily steal your personal information to commit identity theft.

 Let’s look at a somewhat ironic, real-world example of a cybercrime event which recently impacted one of our customers.
 The business, a fishing tackle retailer, was caught out by a spear phishing attack just months after taking out a cyber insurance policy with NIG.